Emmet O'Neal

 Emmet O'Neal (September 23, 1853 – September 7, 1922) was an American Democratic politician and lawyer who was the 34th Governor of Alabama from 1911 to 1915.
 He was a reformer in the progressive mold and is best known for securing the commission form of government for the cities of Alabama.

+According to one study, O’Neal was amongst a number of progressives in Alabama that personified "a whites-only economic liberalism".

 Career

 O'Neal was born on September 23, 1853, in Florence, Alabama to Edward A. O'Neal and Olivia Moore O'Neal.
 His father, Edward A. O'Neal, was a lawyer who became a Confederate States Army officer during the American Civil War.
 A member of the Democratic Party, he was elected as Governor of Alabama, serving from 1882 to 1886 in the post-Reconstruction era.
 Emmet O'Neal received his early schooling in Florence and was a student at the University of Mississippi in 1870 and 1871.
 He received the degree of A.B. from the University of Alabama in 1873.

 Reading law under the supervision of his father, he was admitted to the bar in Florence in 1876.
 In 1901 and 1910, he was elected and served as president of the Alabama Bar Association.
 In 1911 he was made a member of the governing board of the American Bar Association.